 Similarly for nutrition, there are various dietary patterns that fit into the framework of a healthy and complete diet.
 Understanding the nutritional value, health benefits and risks, and your personal preferences around foods can help you sustain a good diet in the long-term.

 Do you have any health tips or tricks to share that you’ve adopted along the way?

 Start one meal at a time.
 You don’t have to revamp your entire diet overnight to experience the benefits.
 Start with breakfast, try out a few different meal ideas, and create a new habit before moving on to lunch, then eventually on to dinner.
 It’s all about playing the long game.

 Are you ready to Know Yourself like Matt?
 The first step is to download the Cronometer app.
 It’s free to all users with an option to upgrade to Cronometer Gold, unlocking 13 personalized features like custom Diary Groups, Nutrition Reports, Nutrition Scores, Fasting Timer and more.

-Upgrade to Cronometer Gold for $3.75 USD per month in your account settings.
+Upgrade to Cronometer Gold in your account settings.